DECENTfoundation/DECENT-Network/README.md

     cd DECENT-Network
     git submodule update --init --recursive

-### Building and installing Decent in Linux or MacOS
+### Building and installing DCore in Linux or MacOS

-In order to build and install Decent, execute in console:
+In order to build and install DCore, execute in console:

     mkdir -p ~/dev/DECENT-Network-build
     cd ~/dev/DECENT-Network-build